-The design professional is to maintain all books, documents, papers, account records and other evidence pertaining to this work and to make such materials available at their respective offices at all reasonable times during the agreement and for a period up to seven (7) years from the date of final payment under the agreement.
+The design professional(s) are to maintain all books, documents, papers, account records and other evidence pertaining to this work and to make such materials available at their respective offices at all reasonable times during the agreement and for a period up to seven (7) years from the date of final payment under the agreement.
 Throughout the project, the respondent will be required to coordinate with the Town and the Essex County Planning Office via regular project meetings and other electronic project management software.

-All reports, documents, information, presentations, electronic drawings, and other materials prepared by the award recipient in connection with this Agreement are deliverables to be provided to the Town as a result of the project.
+All reports, documents, information, presentations, finalized drawings, and other materials prepared by the award recipient(s) are deliverables to be provided to the Town as a result of the project.
 Copies of all reports, designs, project documents, supporting information and any materials or equipment furnished to the award recipient by the Owner shall remain the property of the Owner and award recipient's limited possession of the purpose of carrying out the Work, shall be returned to the Owner at the conclusion of the Agreement.
-Nothing written in this paragraph, however, will be interpreted to forbid the award recipient from retaining a single copy of the information for its files.
+Nothing written in this paragraph, however, will be interpreted to prohibit the award recipient(s) from retaining intellectual properties and a single copy of the project construction documents for their files.